 Virtual reality submerges the user into a completely computer generated environment, which is programmed to provide a simulated experience.
 Depending on the sophistication of the system, users may be able to interact with objects in the virtual environment and cause changes.
 This is usually done through hand controls or motion sensors.
 Users must wear a headset, which is often connected to a computer or gaming system.
 However, Google Cardboard is a standalone headset that works independently.

-Augmented reality, on the other hand, does not place the user in a computer generated environment.
-Instead, you view the real world as it is, but computer software adds computer generated imagery to the environment, which you can only see through a machine, such as a smartphone or tablet.
+Augmented reality, on the other hand, does not place the user in a computer-generated environment.
+Instead, you view the real world as it is, but computer software adds computer-generated imagery to the environment, which you can only see through a machine, such as a smartphone or a tablet.

 VR Uses in Real Estate

-The company first introduced their VR technology in 2011 and, since that time, it has been used on more than 550,000 home listings.
-The best advantage to Matterport is that the images are dimensionally accurate, so the user gets a good sense of the property’s size and characteristics.
+The company first introduced its VR technology in 2011 and, since that time, it has been used on more than 550,000 home listings.
+The best advantage of Matterport is that the images are dimensionally accurate, so the user gets a good sense of the property’s size and characteristics.